 Cities have changed.
 Urban Dream Brokerage, along with other new agencies around the world, reflects the need for us to work differently to meet the challenge of reflecting our city's increasing need for a diversity of functions.

 A strong example of the impact of this work is in Newcastle New South Wales where Renew Newcastle has made a significant contribution to the revitalisation of the city, after changes in retail and living patterns saw the main street dying.

 Economic analysis in Australia in 2012 shows the economic benefits of urban space renewal projects like UDB is at a benefit cost ratio of more than 10:1.
 That is, for every dollar invested in the programme it promises to generate ten-times that in economic benefit to the city.

-Managers: Mark Amery and Sophie Jerram Amery and Jerram are directors of Letting Space and trustees of the Wellington Independent Arts Trust, alongside Jan Bieringa, Gaylene Preston and Jo Randerson.
+Managers: Mark Amery and Sophie Jerram are directors of Letting Space and trustees of the Wellington Independent Arts Trust.

 Sophie Jerram’s extensive work as a curator, artist and businesswoman has had a particular interest in issues surrounding sustainability and art’s examination of the relationship between business and the environment.

-Helen Kirlew Smith is an experienced producer, event manager and facilitator with a passion for supporting the arts in communities and public space.
-Helen worked as Company Manager for Blast Theory in the UK for eight years, an internationally renowned company for creating groundbreaking new forms of performance and interactive art.
-She was also a mentor to emerging artists, created and promoted events, facilitated workshops and seminars around the UK.
-Since moving to New Zealand she has been actively involved with early childhood education organisation Playcentre and co-founded Breathing Space, a professional development organisation for parents.
+Helen Kirlew Smith is a co-director of Letting Space and also works with Wellington Tedx.
+She is an experienced producer, event manager and facilitator with a passion for supporting the arts in communities and public space.
+Helen worked as Company Manager for Blast Theory in the UK for eight years, an internationally renowned live arts company.